reidarsollid/RustyCage/README.md

 Rusty Cage is my favorite song by Soundgarden and RustyCage is a rust-lang plugin for Eclipse.
 "I'm gonna break my rusty cage and run"

+I do not have a Windows system, so RustyCage is not tested on Windows.
+OS X and Linux Mint is what I test on.

+Eclipse Kepler is not supported jet.

 Update site
 http://reidarsollid.github.io/RustyCage/updatesite/site.xml